danielleford04/SR-image-extension-2/README.md

 # Chrome Extension With Webpack Boilerplate

+This code is from the Alt Tag Generator Tutorial (https://hackernoon.com/overwrite-bad-image-alt-tags-via-my-alt-tag-generation-app-built-with-openai-api).

+This is where the code should be at the end of Step 2.
+At this point, there will be a button in the Chrome extension popup, and 'hello console' will be logged in the Chrome console when the button is clicked.

 ## Install and run the extension:
 1. Run `npm install` to install dependencies.
 2. Run `npm start` to start the development server.